Sport-AFL, NRL clubs in Victoria given green light to resume training

-MELBOURNE, May 11 (Reuters) - Professional sports clubs in Australia's southern state of Victoria will be able to resume limited training on Wednesday, removing a barrier to the restart of national leagues suspended due to the COVID-19 pandemic.
+MELBOURNE, May 11 (Reuters) - Professional sports clubs in Australia's southern state of Victoria will be able to resume training on Wednesday, removing a barrier to the restart of national leagues suspended due to the novel coronavirus.

-Victoria Premier Daniel Andrews said clubs would be allowed to train in groups of 10 in closed sessions as part of an easing of the state's social distancing restrictions announced on Monday.
+Victoria Premier Daniel Andrews said clubs would be allowed to train in closed sessions as part of an easing of the state's social distancing restrictions announced on Monday.

 "We have agreed to a set of arrangements to allow training for AFL, for rugby league, other professional sports, to resume from just before midnight tomorrow night," Andrews told reporters in Melbourne.